Priority Levels – Urgent vs Important. How Dooster Project Manager Helps You Sort Your Tasks

-When you create a task or event you will see two priority levels on offer: Urgency and importance.
+In Dooster, the new, easy, online task manager tool, when you create a task or event you will see two priority levels on offer: Importance and Urgency.

 Below shows how the various settings will appear on your dashboard.

 Dr Stephen Covey is a world renowned teacher on organization and time management.
 For Covey the important vs urgent theory goes deeper than just getting stuff done.
 Covey stresses that we’ve become “addicted to urgency” at the expense of what is truly important.

 Covey’s framework aims to prioritize work that is aimed at long-term goals, versus tasks that appear to be urgent, but are in fact less important.

 His Urgent vs Important 2 x 2 matrix shown above classifies tasks as urgent and non-urgent on one axis, and important or non-important on the other axis.

 Quadrant 2 (see yellow cell – above) shows the tasks that are non-urgent but important.
 These are the ones Covey believes we are likely to neglect; but, should focus on to achieve true effectiveness.